Web-EN/Netnious/README.md

 # Netnious
-An educational platform to help the systematic view inside a school or institution.
+An educational platform to improve the systematic view inside a school or institution.